 Keys to Financial Success – a personal finance course designed for high school juniors and seniors by the CEEE to encourage better decision making in personal finance.
 Learn more.

 Meaningful Economics and Entrepreneurship Competition (ME*) – teams of students in grades three through six participate in a competition highlighting economics, entrepreneurship, and personal finance.
 Activities include a written test, product creating, problem solving, and preparation of a marketing strategy for presentation to a panel of judges.
-Registration for the 2014 ME* Competition will be opening in late winter.
-Until then, teachers can consult last year's flyer for more information and can begin preparing their students for the event using the online practice resources.
+Registration for the 2014 ME* Competition is now taking place.
+Teachers can begin preparing their students for the event using the online practice resources.

 Mini-Society – a mini economic system established by students in the third through sixth grades in which they create and manage currency and run businesses that provide goods and essential services for their society.
 Students experience roles as producers, consumers and voting citizens, and learn economic and entrepreneurial concepts.